How much does HIV change your life in 6 months?

 Is it normal for HIV to change how you plan a family?

-Whether planning for your first, or your next, child, HIV will have an impact.
+Whether planning for your first, or your next, child, your HIV status will affect your family planning.
 Being HIV-positive doesn’t mean you have to discard your dreams of having a larger family.
 We’re a big fan of families, so we understand just how important having children may be to you.

 You will need to chat to your doctor or clinic team, and follow their instructions and guidelines quite closely.
 But, let’s answer the big questions first: